OICR/PGMLab/README.md

 	make generateHash

 Result:
-	the executable file "generateHash" will now exist
+	The executable file "bin/generateHash" will now exist

 Usage:

+	cd bin
 	./generateHash <path to pathway file>

 ##Install libnet

 Once the hash has been generated with the generateHash program you will be ready to compile and run teh libnet program.

-Prepare Code:
-1. Open to Bayinfer/Bayinfer/main.c
-2. Change file paths to the paths to your data
-3. There are three functions that you can have not run by commenting out
-  * reaction_logic_to_factorgraph
-  * doLBPinference
-  * learning_discrete_BayNet

-If you already have created the pathwaygraph file you should commento out the reaction_logic_to_factorgraph.
-The other two functions can be commented out based on if you want to do learning and/or inference.
+###Prepare config file
+Using config/example.ini as a template specify where the files are that you would like to both have read in and written to file.
+I suggest creating a folder data folder in your desired location and place all files in this folder.

+###Compiling libnet

+Commands:
+	cd net
+	make

+Result:
+	The shared object "net/lib/libnet.so should now exist

+###Compiling C interface

+Command:
+	cd c_interface
+	make

+Result:
+	The exacutable "bin/libnetc" should now exist

 Usage:

-	./libnet
+	cd bin
+	create config file (using example.ini as template) ./libnetc --inifile=../config/example.ini --help
+	Provide customizations and select desired action with parametes

+If you would like to run a new pathway you will need to rerun the generateHash program and then recompile the libnet program